Skip to main content

 Can I Consolidate Student Loans?

-Yes, student loans can often be consolidated through specific student loan consolidation programs, which may provide lower interest rates or extended repayment options depending on the loan type.
+Yes, student loans can often be consolidated through specific programs, which may offer lower interest rates or extended repayment options, depending on the loan type.

 How Long Does the Approval Process Take?